-Under the K Plan, long-term home and community supports are made available for seniors and physically disabled individuals under Oregon’s state Medicaid plan.
-This option is also referred to as the K Option, the 1915(k) state plan option or more formally as the Community First Choice (CFC) Option.
+Under the K Plan, long-term home and community supports are made available for seniors and physically disabled individuals.
+This program was formally known as Community First Choice.

-The program allows Oregon residents who are eligible for the state Medicaid plan, and who also require an institutional level of care (such as nursing home care), to receive assistance with daily living activities, like bathing, grooming, light housecleaning, meal preparation, and grocery shopping.
+The program allows Oregon residents who are eligible for the state Medicaid plan who require an institutional level of care (such as nursing home care) to receive assistance with daily living activities, like bathing, grooming, light housecleaning, meal preparation, and grocery shopping.
 Other supports include community transportation, durable medical equipment, home modifications, and more.

-The K Plan / CFC provides an alternative to long-term home and community based Medicaid waivers.
-Medicaid waivers are not entitlement programs, which means that there are a limited number of slots available for participant enrollment.
-Stated differently, eligibility does not automatically mean one is enrolled in the program.
-Since CFC is part of the state Medicaid program and is an entitlement program, anyone who is eligible for services is able to receive them.
+The K Plan provides an alternative to long-term home and community based Medicaid waivers.
+Medicaid waivers are not entitlement programs, which means there are a limited number of slots available for participant enrollment.
+But with the K Plan, since it’s part of the state Medicaid program and is an entitlement program, anyone who is eligible for services is able to receive them.

 Under the K Plan, family members can be compensated to provide care for their loved ones.

-An added benefit of CFC is that all long-term care services, including attendant care, are consumer directed as long as the individual has the capacity to direct their own services.
+An added benefit of the K Plan is that all long-term care services are consumer-directed, as long as the individual has the capacity to direct their own services.
 This means an individual is able to choose the person they wish to provide care, including a family member.
 In unique situations, even a spouse can be hired as the caregiver.

 Candidates should be aware that while Oregon Medicaid has strict financial thresholds for eligibility, there is flexibility to allow persons whose income or assets exceed the aforementioned amounts to become eligible for the program.

-Under the K Plan / CFC, a large number of benefits and supports are available in a variety of settings, including one’s home, a foster care home, or an assisted living residence.
+Under the K Plan, a large number of benefits and supports are available in a variety of settings, including one’s home, a foster care home, or an assisted living residence.
 These services are determined by one’s specific care plan and may include the following:

-One must be receiving medical assistance through the state Medicaid plan in order to receive services via Community First Choice / K Plan.
-One can apply for the state Medicaid plan, and hence, CFC / K Plan, through their local Seniors & Peoples with Physical Disabilities Office.
+One must be receiving medical assistance through the state Medicaid plan in order to receive services via the K Plan.
+One can apply for the state Medicaid plan, and hence the K Plan, through their local Seniors & Peoples with Physical Disabilities Office.
 For a list of local offices, click here.

 As part of the application process for CFC, a functional needs assessment is done and an annual plan of care is established.
 An annual recertification is generally conducted.
 However, for some groups of people, such as seniors with Alzheimer’s disease, the recertification is waived, as there is no hope of recovery / improvement.